-The primary differences between the segmented financial information of the operating segments, as reported to management, and the Company's consolidated reporting relates to intersegment transfers of yarn, fiber costing, the provision for bad debts, certain unallocated manufacturing and selling, general and administrative expenses and capitalization of property, plant and equipment costs.
+The primary differences between the segmented financial information of the operating segments, as reported to management, and the Company's consolidated reporting relates to intersegment transfers of yarn, fiber costing, the provision for bad debts, certain unallocated selling, general and administrative expenses and capitalization of property, plant and equipment costs.

 Domestic operating divisions' fiber costs are valued on a standard cost basis, which approximates first-in, first-out accounting.
 For those components of inventory valued utilizing the last-in, first-out (LIFO) method, an adjustment is made at the corporate level to record the difference between standard cost and LIFO.
-Segment operating income excludes the provision for bad debts of \$1.4 million and \$1.0 million for the current and prior year quarters, respectively.
-Segment operating income also excludes certain unallocated manufacturing and selling general and administrative expenses.
+Segment operating income excludes the provision for bad debts of \$0.7 million and \$0.8 million for the current and prior year quarters, respectively, and \$2.0 million and \$1.8 million for the current and prior year six month periods, respectively.
+Segment operating income also excludes certain unallocated selling, general and administrative expenses.
 For significant capital projects, capitalization is delayed for management segment reporting until the facility is substantially complete.
 However, for consolidated management financial reporting, assets are capitalized into construction in progress as costs are incurred or carried as unallocated corporate fixed assets if they have been placed in service but have not as yet been moved for management segment reporting.

-Since March 2001, Unifi Technology Group, Inc. ("UTG") has been accounted for as an asset held for sale and, as a result, UTG did not have any sales and operating income for the first quarter ended September 23, 2001.
+Since March 2001, Unifi Technology Group, Inc. ("UTG"), which is included in the "All Other" column, has been accounted for as an asset held for sale and, as a result, UTG did not have any sales and operating income for the current quarter and six months ended December 29, 2002.
 The remaining component of this entity was sold in January 2002.

-The total assets for the polyester segment decreased from \$557.1 million at June 30, 2002 to \$541.0 million at September 29, 2002 due primarily to devaluation of Brazilian assets which approximated \$14.0 million during the quarter.
-The total assets for the nylon segment decreased from \$219.2 million at June 30, 2002 to \$212.5 million at September 29, 2002 due mainly to domestic assets decreasing by \$6.7 million (accounts receivable and fixed assets decreased by \$2.2 million and \$4.3 million, respectively, offset by an increase in inventories of \$0.2 million).
+The total assets for the polyester segment decreased from \$557.1 million at June 30, 2002 to \$524.5 million at December 29, 2002 due primarily to domestic assets decreasing by \$22.6 million (accounts receivable, inventories, and fixed assets decreased by \$10.6 million, \$1.0 million and \$11.0 million, respectively) and the devaluation of Brazilian assets which approximated \$12.0 million during the six month period.
+The total assets for the nylon segment decreased from \$219.2 million at June 30, 2002 to \$196.5 million at December 29, 2002 due mainly to domestic assets decreasing by \$22.2 million (accounts receivable, inventories and fixed assets decreased by \$12.3 million, \$1.3 million and \$8.6 million, respectively).
 The fixed asset reductions for polyester and nylon are primarily associated with the devaluation of Brazilian currency and depreciation.
-The elimination of the total assets for the "All Other" segment at September 29, 2002 is attributable to the disposal, in January 2002, of the remaining operations of UTG.
+The elimination of the total assets for the "All Other" segment at December 29, 2002 is attributable to the disposal, in January 2002, of the remaining operations of UTG.